LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 Alquimia Data Transfer Containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are the containers that alquimia will used to pass data between the
+These are the containers that alquimia will used to pass data between
-driver code and engine.
+the driver code and engine.
+The **driver** is responsible for
+allocating and freeing the memory used in the data transfer
+containers!

 **Implementation notes**: